APPLICATION DEADLINE: February 1, 2016

 Artists must pay for their own travel expenses as well as expenses related to meals during their stay.
 Transportation is available from the Hudson Amtrak station, the Kingston bus station, or the Albany airport, as well as local transport for groceries and supplies.

-This is an international open call for proposals.
-Artists should either possess a significant body of past transmission-based work, or a compelling argument in support of their future work within the transmission art genre.
+This is a call for all types of transmission art project proposals.
+Wave Farm's Residency Program application is an international open call.
+Artists should make a compelling argument in support of their proposed transmission art project, and either possess a significant body of past transmission-based work, or demonstrate the technical aptitude and capacity to complete the project.
 Full-time students are ineligible; however, exceptions may be made on a case-by-case basis for career artists who may have returned to school for post-graduate work.